bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page/index.rst

 Where Web Pages are stored
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The page that is displayed is stored in the
+The page that is displayed is stored in the :file:`webContent` folder
-:ref:`web content folder <html-content-in-the-web-content-folder>`
 of the project.

 Pages in the web content folder can be stored in any hierarchy below the